 I think the ferry is the safest and best option.

 Sorento is an absolutely stunning coastal city that doesn’t get half the recognition it deserves.
-I hope on your travels you implement some of these things into your visit.
+I hope on your travels you implement some of these amazing things to do in Sorrento during your stay!

 Let me know if you did anything amazing in Sorrento that I should have included on this list.